gsoft-inc/wl-web-configs/docs/eslint/custom-configuration.md

 ## Change a default rule severity

-You can change the severity of a rule by settings its value `"warn"` or `"error"`:
+You can update the severity of a rule by defining the rule locally with either the `"warn"` or `"error"` severity:

 ```json #5-7 .eslintrc.json
 {